Ben Faccini: Novels and translations

-His first novel, The Water-Breather, was published by Flamingo in 2002.
-The Guardian's review described it as "an assured and moving debut".
+The Water-Breather won the Authors' Club Best First Novel Award in 2002 and the Guardian's review described it as "an assured and moving debut".
+In reviewing Faccini's second novel, The Incomplete Husband, the Guardian commented that "Faccini's elegantly crafted prose is often poetic and carries complex emotions"..

-The Guardian's review of Faccini's second novel, The Incomplete Husband (published by Portobello Books in 2007) commented that "Faccini's elegantly crafted prose is often poetic and carries complex emotions".
+Granta has announced the publication of Faccini's third novel, Other People's Children, on 7 May 2026.
+The Financial Times described it as "beautifully balanced" and "a consummately written work of fate, regret and resolution".

-Faccini has also edited with an introduction a collection of stories by six Italian authors: Outsiders (Quercus, 2013).
+Faccini's translations into English include: